Congratulations! You applied. You were accepted. Now it’s time to confirm your place.

 If you will be studying in the United States on an F-1 or J-1 student visa, you will need to upload a scan of your passport and show adequate proof of financial support in order for Michigan State University to issue you the appropriate documents to obtain a student visa (I-20 or DS-2019).
 Once you have received your I-20 or DS-2019 from MSU, you will need to apply for a student visa to study in the U.S.

-All international first-year students, with a few exceptions, are required to live in on-campus housing for the first four semesters they are enrolled at MSU (summer term excluded).
+All first-year students, with a few exceptions, are required to live in on-campus housing for the first four semesters they are enrolled at MSU (summer semester excluded).

 In the spring you will receive more housing and dining information, including requirements and deadlines, from MSU Live On.
 Be sure to regularly check your MSU email address for updates.
-Visit the MSU Live On website for more information about on-campus housing and to explore first-year residence halls and neighborhoods.
+Visit the MSU Live On website for more information about on-campus housing, the assignment process, and to explore first-year residence halls and neighborhoods.

 Complete prior to starting checkpoint 2 of your New Student Orientation